weesing/mysql-writer-simulator/README.md

 # mysql-writer-simulator
-An application that simulates constant writing to a MySQL database using Sequelize ORM.
+An application that simulates operations to a MySQL database using Sequelize ORM.